ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 ### Regression analysis and the estimation rule
 There are different ways to estimate the value of a parameter, such as the slope of a demand function.
 One alternative is to ask your mother what value she thinks the slope has.
 This is an easy method, but also very likely to be very innacurate.
 Econometrics applies regression analysis to infer a more accurate estimation of these parameters.

-The estimation of the slope of a demand funciton makes use (ideally) of a large set of price and quantities.
+The estimation of the slope of a demand function makes use (ideally) of a large set of price and quantities.
 All these prices and quantities do not offer a perfect match to one and unique slope of the demand function.
 Therefore, we need a rule to decide how the slope must be estimated.
 The econometric technique is mostly built to minimize errors between what the econometric model estimates and the observed data.

 ### Example
 Let the quantity demanded of a good $(Q^D)$ depend on its price $p$, the price of a substitute good $p_S$, and the level of disposable income of potential customers $Y_D$.
 Then, we can represnet this relationship in the following way